meeshkan/http-types/README.md

+# HTTP Types
 [![Build Status](https://github.com/Meeshkan/http-types/workflows/CI/badge.svg)](https://github.com/Meeshkan/http-types/actions?query=workflow%3A%22CI%22)
 [![MIT licensed](http://img.shields.io/:license-MIT-blue.svg)](LICENSE.txt)

 Format for recorded HTTP exchanges and libraries for working with that format.

 # Why?
 At [Meeshkan](https://www.meeshkan.com/) we think that HTTP traffic is really interesting and that much can be learnt from it!

 Having a simple format that can be created from and processed in a variety of programming languages will help out with that.

 # Implementations
 Don't see your language of choice here?
 If you write your own and [tell us about it](https://github.com/Meeshkan/http-types/issues/new) we'll add it to this list: